 For more information on the Jeanne Clery Act, log onto http://clerycenter.org/summary-jeanne-clery-act

 VOLUNTARY AND CONFIDENTIAL REPORTING

 Occasionally, victims of crime seek out guidance but do not want to provide their name and/or do not want to pursue action through the criminal justice processes.
-Under the Clery Act, certain individuals are not required to report crimes to the Security Department, School, or police for inclusion in the annual crime statistics.
+Under the Clery Act, certain individuals are not required to report crimes to the Resident assistant, School, or police for inclusion in the annual crime statistics.

 Pastoral counselor- who is a person associated with religious order or denomination, is recognized by that religious order or denomination as someone who provides confidential counseling within the scope of pastoral counseling.